Superconductivity at the Border of Electron Localization and Itinerancy

 To describe the fermiology, we use a tetragonal symmetry preserving tight binding model, involving all five $3\mathrm{d}$ orbitals of iron.
 In the momentum space the $5\times5$ tight-binding matrix, and its eigenvalues will be respectively denoted by $\hat{\xi}_k$, and $E_{j,\mathbf{k}}$.
 The total number of electrons is determined by the chemical potential and the dispersion relations, according to $ n=2\sum_{j, \mathbf {k}} \theta(\mu-E_{j,\mathbf{k}})$, and carrier doping $\delta=|n-6|$.
 The tight-binding parameters are fixed by fitting the band structure obtained from the LDA calculation.
-The details of the tight-binding parametrization for iron chalcogenides and the associated band dispersions are discussed in the Supplementary Material \cite{supp}.
-For $(\mathrm{K},\mathrm{Tl})\mathrm{Fe}_x\mathrm{Se}_2$ the band dispersions correctly produce the electron pockets near the $M$ points, as illustrated in Fig.~\ref{fig:1a} for $\mathrm{K}\mathrm {Fe}_x\mathrm{Se}_2$.
-The electron and hole like Fermi pockets obtained from a similar five orbital tight-binding model of iron pnictides are shown in Fig.~\ref{fig:1b}, to contrast the fermiology of the two materials.
-In the Supplementary Material \cite{supp} we show the fermiology of $\mathrm{Tl}\mathrm{Fe}_x\mathrm{Se}_2$, which again consists of only electron pockets.
-We note that photoemission experiments \cite{YZhang, TQian, DMou} have suggested that very weak electron-like pockets also exist near the $\Gamma$ point; unlike their hole counterpart in the pnictides, these electron pockets have very small spectral weight and are not expected to play an important role in driving superconductivity.
+The details of the tight-binding parametrization for iron chalcogenides and the associated band dispersions are discussed below, in the next subsection.
+For \KTFS\ the band dispersions correctly produce the electron pockets near the $M$ points, as illustrated in Fig.~2a for \text{K$_{1-x}$Fe$_{2-y}$Se$_2$}.
+The electron and hole like Fermi pockets obtained from a similar five orbital tight-binding model of iron pnictides \cite{Graser} are shown in Fig.~2b, to contrast the fermiology of the two materials.
+The fermiology of \TFS\ is shown below, in Supplementary Note 2 and Supplementary Figures S1 and S2, which again consists of only electron pockets.
+We note that ARPES experiments \cite{YZhang, TQian, DMou} have suggested that very weak electron-like pockets may also exist near the $\Gamma$ points.
+Unlike their hole counterpart in the iron pnictides, these electron pockets have very small spectral weight and are expected to play at most a secondary role in driving superconductivity.

+{\bf Details of tight-binding parametrization} For the five orbital, tetragonal symmetry preserving tight binding model, we adopt the parametrization method of Ref.~\onlinecite{Graser}.
+We have fitted the LDA band structure with the band dispersion found from the tight-binding model, to determine the hopping parameters.
+For \text{(K,Tl)$_{1-x}$Fe$_{2-y}$Se$_2$}, we have performed calculations with two different sets of hopping parameters (see Supplementary Tables S1 and S2).
+These two sets respectively were derived from fitting the LDA results for $\mathrm{K}\mathrm{Fe}_2\mathrm{Se}_2$, and $\mathrm{Tl}\mathrm{Fe}_2\mathrm{Se}_2$; see Supplementary Figure~S1.
+For iron pnictides we use the tight-binding parameters of Ref.~\onlinecite{Graser}.
+In Fig.~2a and 3a, we have shown the electron pockets and pairing phase diagram for the band structure corresponding to \text{K$_{1-x}$Fe$_{2-y}$Se$_2$}.
+In Supplementary Figure~S1, we provide the band dispersions for both tight-binding models, and also show the electron pockets derived from \TFS\ .